skyhoshi/msgraph-sdk-dotnet/docs/upgrade-to-v4.md

 Although this version supports Azure Identity, for Web/API scenarios, we encourage you to use the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library.
 Check the [Wiki](https://github.com/AzureAD/microsoft-identity-web/wiki) section to get more information.

 For example, here is a sample of a [WebApp calling Graph](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/2-WebApp-graph-user), and here is a sample of a [Web API calling Graph](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/tree/master/2.%20Web%20API%20now%20calls%20Microsoft%20Graph)

-### IBaseRequest now takes IResponseHandler as a member

-The `IBaseRequest` interface now has a new member of type `IResponseHandler`.
-Any existing code that derives from it will now have to take this into consideration.

-### Method property in IBaseRequest is of type enum from string.

-The `Method` property in the `IBaseRequest` interface now is of type enum.
-Any existing code that derives from it will now have to take this into consideration by changing the string values to the enum values provided now provided in the library.

 ### Graph Response